fokosun/Checkpoint4/README.md

 [![Build Status](https://travis-ci.org/andela-fokosun/Checkpoint4.svg)](https://travis-ci.org/andela-fokosun/Checkpoint4)
 [![Coverage Status](https://coveralls.io/repos/andela-fokosun/Checkpoint4/badge.svg?branch=master&service=github)](https://coveralls.io/github/andela-fokosun/Checkpoint4?branch=master)

 Techademia is a learning management system.
-It's an app built to help people learn various technologies from topics such as DevOps, Proramming, Games developement and design patterns.
+It's an app built to help people learn various technologies from categories such as DevOps, Programming, Games Developement and Design patterns.

 A user can access the app either as a guest or as a registered user.
 Alternatively, a user can sign in via social media (facebook, twitter or github).